 What is the scope of your research?
 What questions are you trying to answer?

-Tomoko Hyakumura: Abdominal VNS has the advantage of not causing cardiac and respiratory side effects associated with cervical VNS.
+Sophie C. Payne: Abdominal VNS has the advantage of not causing cardiac and respiratory side effects associated with cervical VNS.
 The aim of the study was to investigate the anti-inflammatory effect of abdominal VNS in a rat model of rheumatoid arthritis.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.